SOHAM5128/Netflix-Clone/README.md

 ## ⭐ Show Your Support

-If you found this project useful, please consider giving it a ⭐ on GitHub!
+If you like this project, please consider giving it a ⭐ on GitHub.
+It really helps!

 ---

 ## 👨‍💻 Author

-**Soham Neswankar**
+### Soham Neswankar

 - GitHub: https://github.com/SOHAM5128